TULiberalArts/Neuroscience/pages/graduate.md

 description: >-
   Our graduate offerings include an MS in Neuroscience: Systems, Behavior and Plasticity and a PhD specialization.
-keywords: 'graduate program, neuroscience, phd specialization'
+keywords: 'graduate program, ms in neuroscience, phd specialization, admissions, careers, amsters project'
 published: true
 sidebar: true
 sidebar-content: |